burcugorgulicten/Windfall/README.md

 * Particle Systems (10): The enemy will explode into hundreds of particles when HP reaches 0

-# Features to meet Milestone 2 goals (100 points total)
+# Features to meet Milestone 2 goals

 * Gameplay I (10): Added the swordsman character, added a few abilities, including Melee Attack, Taunt, Heal, Ice Shard, Rock.
 There are two levels for the player to get through, and they need to strategize based on the enemy AI.
 * Sprite animation (10): There are idle, death, and casting ability animations for both of the characters.